 A full-sentence OUTLINE of your short speech should be posted in the Short Speech Outline forum on our web site no later than the Tuesday before our first class meeting.
+Here are resources about writing an outline:

+https://owl.purdue.edu/owl/general_writing/the_writing_process/developing_an_outline/how_to_outline.html

-Here are resources about writing an outline: https://owl.english.purdue.edu/owl/resource/544/03/.
-Students should bring a paper copy of the speech with them to class on Saturday.
-Expect to revise your speech during our intensive weekend.
+Students should have a copy of the speech with them in class on both Saturday and Sunday.
+Expect to revise your speech more than once during our intensive weekend.